tkdblake93/odin-recipes/README.md

   across different devices to dynamically resize the heights of the nav menu and the iframe element itself.
   I used `onload` and `onchange` on the body tag.
-I did this to avoid having the nav menu from overlaying the iframe element on some devices.
+I did this to keep the nav menu from overlaying the iframe element on some devices.
 Also, I wanted some consistency on how the page appears across devices.
   Hard-coding the height values in the CSS would've